 Pour the root beer, Dr. Pepper, or orange juice in as well.
 Each one of those adds a little different flavor profile, but you can’t go wrong with any of them.

 Cover the Crock Pot and cook.
-You have a few cooking options:
+You have a few different ways to cook it:

-1 – Set on high and cook for 4 hours.
+1 – Set on high setting and cook for 4 hours.

 2 – Set on high for 2 hours then low for 4 hours.

-3 – Set on low and cook for 8 hours.
+3 – Set on the low setting and cook for 8-9 hours.

 Shredding the Pork